Examples of contact mapping classes of infinite order in all dimensions: Acknowledgements

 \section{Acknowledgements}

 This work is part of my PhD thesis \cite{MyPhDThesis}, written at Centre de mathématiques Laurent Schwartz of École polytechnique (Palaiseau, France).
+A revised version has been carried out while at Alfred Renyi Institute in Budapest, supported by the grant NKFIH KKP 126683.
+I am currently supported by the ERC Grant ``Transholomorphic''.

-I would like to thank my PhD advisor Patrick Massot, for many useful remarks and comments which greatly improved this manuscript.
-I am also extremely grateful to Sylvain Courte, for useful discussions on deformations of Weinstein structures to Stein structures, as well as to Emmanuel Giroux, for letting me include in this paper some extracts of his proof, from his private notes \cite{GirouxPersNotes}, of \Cref{ThmAlmStein} on the deformation of Weinstein structures to almost Stein structures.
+I would like to thank my PhD advisor Patrick Massot, for many useful remarks and comments which greatly improved this manuscript, as well as Eduardo Fernández, for useful discussions on the spaces of formal contactomorphisms and formal Legendrian embeddings.
+I am also extremely grateful to Sylvain Courte for useful discussions on deformations of Weinstein structures to Stein structures, which were relevant for the previous version of this manuscript, as well as to Emmanuel Giroux, for letting me include, also in the previous version of this text, some extracts of his private notes \cite{GirouxPersNotes}, concerning deformation of Weinstein structures to almost Stein structures.
+Lastly, I wish to thank the anonymous referee for very useful comments and suggestion, that led in particular to many simplifications in the structure of the proof, and thus greatly improved the presentation and the readability of the whole paper.